cuhHub/Noir/README.md

     ]
 }
 ```
-- Run `build.bat` every time you change your addon.
+5) Run `build.bat` every time you change your addon.
 This will combine the contents of `Noir` and your addon's `script.lua` file into one file called `build.lua`.
 You can copy and paste the contents of `build.lua` into your `script.lua` file, or even create a script that automates that.

+---

-If you are somewhat patient, you can manually add `require()` into each Noir .lua file and use the [Stormworks VSCode extension's](https://marketplace.visualstudio.com/items?itemName=NameousChangey.lifeboatapi) build feature.
+Alternatively, you can use the [Stormworks Lua Extension's](https://marketplace.visualstudio.com/items?itemName=NameousChangey.lifeboatapi) build feature:
+1) Follow steps 1-2 above.
+2) Place `require("Noir.Init")` into your addon's script.
+3) Use the Stormworks Lua Extension's build feature.

+⚠️ | These steps are untested.
+I personally do not use the extension.

 ## ✨ Credit
 - [Cuh4](https://github.com/Cuh4)